QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/geom_series.rst

 ..
 Dongchen: is there a way to add a little balance sheet here?
 .. with assets on the left side and liabilities on the right side?

-Ecah bank :math:`i` sets its reserves to satisfy the equation
+Each bank :math:`i` sets its reserves to satisfy the equation

 .. math::
   :label: reserves